katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

-* stop self hosting fonts
+* setup mac app store installs in mac.sh
 * create system to pull private ssh key from 1password into new environments
 * create ssh config file
 * look into bash auto complete (docker)